-Coconut Flake “Bacon” – Coconut chips/flakes baked with soy sauce or tamari, maple syrup, liquid smoke and a touch of sriracha.
-Vegan bacon!
+Coconut Chip “Bacon” – Coconut chips baked with soy sauce or tamari, maple syrup, liquid smoke and a touch of sriracha.
+Vegan bacon bits!

 True story: The first time I heard the term “coconut bacon,” I thought it just meant coconut-flavored bacon.

-I tried at least 4 different versions of coconut bacon.
-This version though?
-It’s grandpa approved.
+I tried at least 4 different versions of coconut bacon bits.

 If you know my grandpa, you would know he’s a big bacon guy.